chainloop-dev/docs/docs/getting-started/attestation-crafting.md

 │ skynet-control-plane │ CONTAINER_IMAGE │ No  │ Yes      │ x         │
 │ rootfs               │ ARTIFACT        │ No  │ Yes      │           │
 │ dockerfile           │ ARTIFACT        │ No  │ No       │           │
-│ commit               │ STRING          │ No  │ Yes      │           │
+│ build-ref            │ STRING          │ No  │ Yes      │           │
+│ skynet-sbom          │ SBOM_CYCLONEDX_JSON│No│ Yes      │           │
 └──────────────────────┴─────────────────┴─────┴──────────┴───────────┘
 ┌───────────────────────────────┐
 │ Env Variables                 │